 If you or any of your dependents is covered or becomes covered (or eligible for benefits by reason of having been covered) under another Company-sponsored plan providing medical benefits, that person is not eligible for the retiree medical plan.
-If you and your spouse or same-gender domestic partner are both employed by or retired from Boeing, you each must be covered by your own Boeing-sponsored medical coverage.
-However, if your spouse or same-gender domestic partner is a part-time Boeing employee or on an approved leave of absence or layoff, your spouse or same-gender domestic partner and eligible children are considered eligible dependents if other Boeing coverage is waived.
-If your spouse or same-gender domestic partner and eligible children are covered under your spouse's or same-gender domestic partner's Boeing-sponsored plan, they will be considered eligible for the retiree medical plan at the time they no longer are eligible for coverage under your spouse's or same-gender domestic partner's plan.
+If you and your spouse are both employed by or retired from Boeing, you each must be covered by your own Boeing-sponsored medical coverage.
+However, if your spouse is a part-time Boeing employee or on an approved leave of absence or layoff, your spouse and eligible children are considered eligible dependents if other Boeing coverage is waived.
+If your spouse and eligible children are covered under your spouse's Boeing-sponsored plan, they will be considered eligible for the retiree medical plan at the time they no longer are eligible for coverage under your spouse's plan.